-According to a report by Aston Knight Solicitors, children who only have one of the findings in the second list should be observed for a minimum of four hours (I’m not entirely sure whether this is an evidence-based timeframe) and CT performed if GCS is persistently <15, there is further vomiting or the child is abnormally drowsy.
+According to a report, children who only have one of the findings in the second list should be observed for a minimum of four hours (I’m not entirely sure whether this is an evidence-based timeframe) and CT performed if GCS is persistently <15, there is further vomiting or the child is abnormally drowsy.
 NICE advises clinical discretion for decisions about ongoing observation or disposal if none of these features develops within the 4 hour observation time.

 Patients on Warfarin

 For adults and children on warfarin presenting with head injury in the absence of other indications for a CT scan should have a CT brain within 8 hours.
 This has caused some consternation in twitter conversations but actually I don’t think this is very different from how I practice at present.
 I would have to have a really good reason not to request a CT head on a warfarinised patient with a head injury, however minor.
 Happy to hear your thoughts on this though!

 To find specific mention of the management of patients on other anticoagulant/antiplatelet agents, you need to delve a bit deeper into the full guideline (which is now nearly impossible to find, thanks to an update of the NICE site – but I’ve updated the hyperlink – Nat, Dec 2014).
 Pages 109-114 outline the evidence base for decisions made by NICE regarding indications for scan in anticoagulated patients.
 The separation of warfarin from other anticoagulant agents is further justified on pages 119-122 along with a research recommendation, since it is difficult to extrapolate from existing studies whether patients on other anticoagulant/antiplatelet agents would have had CT scans under the prior guideline (and therefore where there would be clinical benefit from recommending an alternative approach).
 The Guideline Development Group adds:

 …limited evidence has been identified for patients using other antiplatelet or anticoagulant drugs within studies deriving or validating clinical decision rules for determining which patients need CT head scans.
 There is a particular paucity of evidence in determining whether they are at increased risk of intracranial haemorrhage.